After going through this article, you’ll be able to identify the internet coax cable from all the coax cables at your home.

 How Far Can an Internet Coaxial Cable Run?

 Coax cables are famous for running longer than most other cables.
 They can run up to 500m.
 This value is equal to 1640.4 feet.
-However, this value might vary depending on the cable type and the strength of the signal.
+However, this value might vary depending on the cable type and signal strength.

 Does the Length of the Coax Cable Affect the Internet Signal?